1907–08 Irish Cup

-The 1907–08 Irish Cup was the 28th edition of the premier knock-out cup competition in Irish football.
+The 1907–08 Irish Cup was the 28th edition of the Irish Cup, the premier knock-out cup competition in Irish football.

 Bohemians won the tournament for the 1st time, defeating Shelbourne 3–1 in the final replay, after a 1–1 draw in the original final.
 This was the first Irish Cup final that did not feature a team from Belfast.